nianswe/ci_project2/README.md

 ![Score](https://github.com/nianswe/ci_project2/blob/main/media/score.png)

-- __Random images to 9 positions on 2 cards__
- - Description of the steps
+- __Random images to 9 positions on 2 cards, Description of the steps__
   - Array (allImages) with 30 images/icons from FontAwesome in format:
        < i id = image class = fa-solid fa-image >< /i >.
-  - Shuffle the images in array with function: shufAllImages.
+  Shuffle the images in array with function: shufAllImages.
   - Array (orgPosition) with all positions on the two cards [pos1 - pos18], odd on card1 (upper), even on card2 (botton).
   - Shuffle the positions in array with function: shufOrgPositions.
   - Functions doublePos1 and doublePos2 generate 2 random positions for double, one on each card.